Victims of betrayal and emotional abuse often wonder how they can equip their children and teens to engage in healthy relationships.

 Also, I don’t remember where I got this advice, but I think someone at church once told me that if a friend was telling you a story if you thought they were being hurt then you’d tell them: Oh, you need to break up with them.
 You need to not be with them.
 So, you need to consider yourself your own friend.
 If you were telling your story to someone else would they tell you not to be with them anymore?
 If your story was coming from a friend, would you tell them to stay with that person?

 Protect Teens From Sexual Abuse By Helping Them Identify Red Flags

 I know for me if someone was telling me the story of Me and David as if it was them in that situation I would 100% tell them that they should not be with that person.
 That what’s going on is not their fault and that they’re being manipulated.
 With that knowledge know I can clearly see that I should not have been in that relationship.
 Just becoming more educated on the red flags so you can see it from the beginning and keeping in contact with other people about what’s going.
 Update them.
 Make sure that you’re being safe.

 Anne: Uh huh.
 I’m so proud of you.
 So many times, women or young women are so embarrassed about some of the choices that they’ve made that they’re afraid to tell someone and that’s part of what keeps women in abusive relationships.
 Their thinking: Well, it is partially my fault because I let him do this and I don’t really want anyone to know.
-When they don’t realize that part of that situation was sexual coercion, that they were coerced or even raped and they don’t know it.
+When they don’t realize that part of that situation was sexual coercion, that their partner coerced or even raped them and they didn’t know it.